 Internet Service Providers (ISPs) are a vital part of the world’s online infrastructure.
 Whether we like it or not, virtually all of us have to go through an ISP to browse the web, stream Netflix movies and send emails.
+But, do you know why or how to hide internet activity from ISP monitoring?

-But how private is the information you send via your Internet Service Provider?
+How private is the information you send via your Internet Service Provider?
 There are relevant reasons to protect browsing history from ISP.
 The good news is that with VPNs and other security tools, you can hide internet activity from ISP companies easily, setting your mind at rest and anyone to block ISP snooping whenever they wish.

-Why would anyone want to hide internet activity from ISP?
+Why to hide internet activity from ISP

 Before we explore how to hide internet activity from ISP, we should really talk about why not giving information about your browsing habits is a good idea.